andcetera/deep-learning-challenge/README.md

 ### Process

 From this labeled dataset, we built a [neural network model](Colab_Notebooks/Alphabet_Soup_Model.ipynb) to predict if historical funding was marked "IS_SUCCESSFUL" or not using `Binary Classification Analysis`, and then set about several attempts at building a [second model](Colab_Notebooks/AlphabetSoupCharity_Optimization.ipynb) to optimize those results with the goal of a 75% accuracy rate, according to the process outlined below:

+#### Data Preprocessing:

+1. Binning rare occurances of categorical values with more than 10 unique values into an "Other" category for clarity.

+2. Encoding all categorical values into 1s and 0s so our model can parse them.

+3. Splitting the data into a "features" array `X` and a "target" array `y` and further splitting those into `training` and `testing` datasets.
+    * We determined that the `IS_SUCCESSFUL` column was our target value, and so set this as our `y` array.
+    * We determined that the `EIN` and `NAME` columns were neither targets nor features, and so removed them from the dataset
+    * We determined that the remaining columns were our features, and so set them as our `X` array

+4. Scaling the `training` and `testing` features to a standard level so no values are overly favored by the algorithm

+#### Model Creation:

+1.

 ## Results